Classification of affine vortices: Abstract

 \section{Abstract}

-We prove a Hitchin-Kobayashi correspondence for affine vortices generalizing a result of Jaffe-Taubes \cite{JT} for the action of the circle on the affine line.
-Namely, suppose a compact Lie group $K$ has a Hamiltonian action on a K\"ahler manifold $X$ so that stable=semistable for the action of the complexified Lie group $G$ and $X$ is either compact or is equivariantly convex at infinity with a proper moment map.
-Then, for some sufficiently divisible integer $\fix$, there is a bijection between gauge equivalence classes of $K$-vortices with target $X$ modulo gauge and isomorphism classes of maps from the weighted projective line $\P(1,\fix)$ to $X/G$ that map the stacky point at infinity $\P(\fix)$ to semistable locus of $X^{\ss}$.
-The results allow the construction and partial computation of the quantum Kirwan map in Woodward \cite{W:qkirwan}, and play a role in the conjectures of Dimofte, Gukov, and Hollands \cite{dimofte:vortex} relating vortex counts to knot invariants.
+We prove a Hitchin-Kobayashi correspondence for vortices on the complex affine line with K\"ahler target, which generalizes a result of Taubes \cite{taubes1980}, see also \cite{JT}, for the case of a line target.
+More precisely, suppose a compact connected Lie group $K$ acts on a K\"ahler manifold $X$ with proper moment map so that stable=semistable for the action of the complexified Lie group $G$ and $X$ is equivariantly convex at infinity.
+Then, for some sufficiently divisible integer $\fix$, there is a bijection between gauge equivalence classes of $K$-vortices with target $X$ modulo gauge and isomorphism classes of maps from the weighted projective line $\P(1,\fix)$ to $X/G$ that map the stacky point at infinity $\P(\fix)$ to the semistable locus of $X$.
+The results allow the construction and partial computation of the quantum Kirwan map in Woodward (\cite{W:qkirwan1}, \cite{W:qkirwan2} and \cite{W:qkirwan3}), and play a role in the conjectures of Dimofte, Gukov, and Hollands \cite{dimofte:vortex} relating vortex counts to knot invariants.

 \parskip .05in